KunjShah01/CyberSecurity-multi-agent/DEVELOPER_GUIDE.md

-# 🚀 Security Multi-Agent System: Developer Guide
+# 🚀 CyverSecurity Multi-Agent System: Developer Guide

-Welcome to the Security Multi-Agent System Developer Guide!
+Welcome to the CyberSecurity Multi-Agent System Developer Guide!
 This comprehensive documentation is designed to take you from zero to hero—whether you're a beginner or an experienced developer.
 You'll learn how to set up, understand, extend, and contribute to the project with best practices and real-world examples.

 ---